eps696/stylegan2ada/README.md

 ```
 This will load saved dlatent points from `_in/dlats` and produce a smooth looped animation between them (with resolution 1920x1080 and interpolation step of 25 frames). `dlats` may be a file or a directory with `*.npy` or `*.npz` files.
 To select only few frames from a sequence `somename.npy`, create text file with comma-delimited frame numbers and save it as `somename.txt` in the same directory (check examples for FFHQ model).
 You can also "style" the result: setting `--style_dlat blonde458.npy` will load dlatent from `blonde458.npy` and apply it to higher layers, producing some visual similarity. `--cubic` smoothing and `--digress X` displacements are also applicable here.

-* Generate animation from saved point and feature directions (say, aging/smiling/etc for faces model) in dlatent `w` space:
+* Generate animation from saved point and feature directions (say, aging/smiling/etc for FFHQ model) in dlatent `w` space:
 ```
  play_vectors.bat ffhq-1024.pkl blonde458.npy vectors_ffhq
 ```